 It's important to know that the reason this figure is so high is that the kind of insurance you will get from a rental car is different from that of standard car insurance.
 When renting a car, the insurance or collision damage waiver (CDW) acts as an agreement from the rental company to keep you from paying any repair costs in the case of an accident.

 Taking out excess waiver insurance is a good idea, as this would pay for any potential excess fees.
 While car hire companies will offer you the chance to purchase this from them when you hire your car, shopping around could help you find a cheaper option which could be a better policy.
-Comparing prices online mean you can find excess waiver insurance for just £3 a day compared to accepting the offer at the rental desk which could be as high as £30 a day.
+Comparing prices online means you can find excess waiver insurance for just £3 a day compared to accepting the offer at the rental desk which could be as high as £30 a day.